A Gift from Angels

 It has been many years since I left a battering marriage.
 At the time I was 34 and had spent half my life with my husband (with a brief divorce then remarriage to him – classic battered woman syndrome for all the classic reasons, but that’s another post), the father of my two children.
 As a practicing Catholic I believed that marriage was forever.
 As a human I realized that if I didn’t do something soon, forever would be short and not very sweet.
 Then it dawned on me that I was modeling for my daughter and my son what marriage is like.
 I’d like to say I got brave and left, but I didn’t.
 I left because I didn’t want my son to be a batterer or my daughter to be battered herself thinking “oh, that’s the way it’s supposed to be.”

-As it turns out, like Christine, the lesson was in the process of working myself out of that relationship and understanding why I was in it in the first place – not only in it, but repeated it by the remarriage.
+As it turns out, the lesson was in the process of working myself out of that relationship and understanding why I was in it in the first place – not only in it, but repeated it by the remarriage.
 Some women repeat it with a different man but same situation.
 What I learned was that until we understand our choices, and take the time to understand what is driving our choices (i.e., the stories we are telling ourselves), we will repeat and repeat and repeat the same situation.
 I believe that is our angels – not quite all sweetness and light – sending us what we need along our path.

-Like Christine, this particular growth process has enlightened and informed everything I have done since.
+This particular growth process has enlightened and informed everything I have done since.
 I learned about true empowerment: it cannot be done for you.
 You must do it yourself.
 What others can (but don’t always) do is provide a safe space for you to discover your stories, reweave them, take the steps that will lead you on your true path.
 This isn’t just about marriage.
 It’s also about our life’s calling: how we believe we can’t because (fill in the blank); how we learn we can.
 That’s empowerment.
 Our learning.
 It’s why no one else can do it for us.
 If we don’t do the work ourselves, we don’t get the result.
 We get some limp almost-but-not-quite or not-at-all that leaves us yearning still and wondering why oh why things can’t simply work themselves out.

 And learning, we will always forget.
 Which is why we have angels.